 Yasmin Ali interviews Rachel Cooke about her journey from chocolate manufacturing to changing how we shop

-I’m a chemical engineer working in the energy industry.
+I’m a chemical engineer working in the energy sector.
 I was originally attracted to study chemical engineering because of the breadth of career opportunities it provides.
 To showcase this diversity, I will be talking to a range of fellow chemical engineers to find out what they do, how they got there, and why they do it.

 When talking to school students about chemical engineering, I find giving examples of what we do is the most effective way to communicate the subject.
 I often hear audible gasps when I mention that some of the chemical engineers I know work in chocolate factories; Rachel started her career as one of these as a manufacturing graduate trainee with Cadbury.